kexiZeroing/kexiZeroing.github.io/src/posts/using-es-modules.md

 > History of module formats:
 > 1. **AMD (Asynchronous Module Definition):** This is primarily considered a browser-specific module format.
 Its key feature is asynchronous module loading, with modules wrapped in a `define()` call.
 It requires a dedicated loader to run, with RequireJS being the most commonly used one back in the day.
 > 2. **CJS (CommonJS):** This is the most common module format in the Node.js environment and was originally the only natively supported format in Node.js.
 It uses `module` and `exports` fetching modules synchronously.
 > 3. **UMD (Universal Module Definition):** Since AMD and CJS are incompatible with each other, but developers wanted a single codebase to work in both browser and Node.js, UMD was created.
 UMD wraps the module in an IIFE and includes logic to check for `define`, `module`, and other variables for compatibility.
+With a `.umd.js` extension, just try to put it in a `<script src=...` tag and see if it works.

 ### Exporting module features
 The first thing you need to do to get access to module features is export them.
 This is done using the `export` statement.
 The easiest way to use it is to place it in front of any items you want exported out of the module.
 A more convenient way of exporting all the items is to use a single `export` statement at the end of your module file, followed by a comma-separated list of the features you want to export wrapped in curly braces.
 You can **export functions, var, let, const, and classes**.
 They need to be top-level items; you can't use export inside a function.